TheSethRose/Omi-Webhook-Server/readme.md

 A Python server that receives and processes webhook notifications from the [Omi](https://github.com/BasedHardware/omi) app.
 This server handles real-time memory creation, audio streaming, and transcription events for Omi wearable devices.

+## Important Note

+This webhook server provides the foundation for receiving events from the Omi app (memory creation, audio streaming, transcripts), but it doesn't include default actions or behaviors for these events.
+It's essentially a listener that acknowledges receipt of events - what happens afterward depends on your implementation.

+To make this server useful for your needs, you'll need to:

+1. **Define Event Behaviors**: Add your own logic to the handlers in `audio_events.py`, `memory_events.py`, etc., to process data, store it, or trigger workflows
+2. **Implement Responses**: Decide how to handle each event (e.g., save to database, trigger notifications, call other APIs)
+3. **Add Error Handling**: Ensure your custom logic handles errors gracefully
+4. **Test Your Implementation**: Validate that your added functionality works as expected

+Think of this as the foundation - you'll need to build the actual functionality on top of it!

 ## Overview

 This webhook server is designed to work with all Omi wearable devices and has been confirmed working with the Dev Kit 1.
 Omi devices are open-source AI wearables that enable automatic, high-quality transcriptions of meetings, chats, and voice memos.
 The server implements webhook endpoints that align with Omi's webhook system (`/app/lib/backend/http/webhooks.dart`) to handle: